(At least) 5 Ways Agile Isn’t Just for Techies

 Weaknesses: Time Consuming and Hard

-Thinking about each factor, develop a hypothesis for how value will be delivered.
+Thinking about each factor, develop a hypothesis for how business value in agile will be delivered.
 You will likely need to make some assumptions.
 That is okay.
 Do your research and figure out how the project can have a positive effect on your company.
 As the expert, you have to just put a number out there and let others, who may disagree, come up with a valid reason it isn’t right.

 For Example: If you think that a project is going to reduce the time it takes for an operator to perform a task from 3 minutes down to 3 seconds because you have done a time study.
 You can calculate what that operator makes per hour, how many times the task is done per hour, multiply that by the number of hours in a year to get a yearly cost reduction value.